CheskaGatus/Mission_To_Mars/README.md

 ### Mars Facts

-Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+Visit the Space Facts webpage, Mars facts page [here](https://space-facts.com/mars/) Use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
-Use Pandas to convert the data to a HTML table string.
+Use Pandas to convert the data to HTML table string.

 ### Mars Hemispheres